 - Youtubers are famous because of their on-demand nature of content creation.
 They are approached by brands to sponsor their videos.

-- Podcasting is yet another media which has gained popularity by its on-demand nature.
+- Podcasting is yet another medium which has gained popularity by its on-demand nature.
 Brands either sponsor their show or an episode.

 - Social posts are used to promote all the above-mentioned types of media on their social media.
 They don’t just hope that the users will find them on their own platform.